The purpose of an estimator is what it does: Misspecification, estimands, and over-identification: Normal Limit Problem

 is exactly the GMM limit distribution under local misspecification.
 The corresponding estimators for $\theta$ is then $\hat\theta_\Omega = h'\hat\phi_\Omega$.
 Similarly, the J-statistic has counterpart These statistics have even simpler representations in a canonical reparametrization of \eqref{eq:limit_problem}.
 See \cref{lemma:reparam}.

-\begin{rmksq}[The problem \eqref{eq:limit_problem} as a limit version of GMM] To further motivate the limit problem \eqref{eq:limit_problem}, we briefly sketch the connection to the asymptotics of GMM.
-We first localize the problem to a $1/ \sqrt{n}$-neighborhood of $\psi$.
-Suppose we are given some (nonrandom) $\tilde \psi$ with
+\begin{rmksq}[The problem \eqref{eq:limit_problem} as a limit version of GMM] To clarify the limit problem \eqref{eq:limit_problem}, we briefly sketch the connection to the asymptotics of GMM.
+Suppose we are given some (nonrandom) $\tilde \psi$ with that is, we are given a parameter value in a $\sqrt{n}$ neighborhood of the parameter of interest.